Portlaoise: Transport

+Portlaoise also has a town bus service operated by City Direct that goes every half hour, consisting of two routes: the PL1 bus goes from Woodgrove to Colliers Lane, and the PL2 bus goes from Bellingham to Kilminchy.

 The Stradbally Steam Museum in nearby Stradbally is dedicated to steam engines.
-It is home to a large collection of steam engines including the Mann Steam Cart and Fowler.
+It is home to a large collection of steam engines, including the Mann Steam Cart and Fowler.
 The museum shows the transport of the past in Portlaoise and Ireland.
-The Steam Preservation Society have a 1 km train track on the grounds of Stradbally Hall which offers trips for train enthusiasts.
+The Steam Preservation Society have a 1 km train track on the grounds of Stradbally Hall, which offers trips for train enthusiasts.